pekkanikander/pekkanikander.github.com/publications.md

   hosts", in Computer Communications, Volume 31, Issue 10, 25 June 2008, pages 2457-2467.
 (Email for a copy if you are interested.)

-* Mikko S‰rel‰ and Pekka Nikander, "Social Aspects of Trust in the
+* Mikko S√§rel√§ and Pekka Nikander, "Social Aspects of Trust in the
   Internet: Issues and Incentives," in Proceedings of 7th Conference on Telecommunication Techno-Economics (CTTE 2008), June 18 2008, Paris, France.